gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => "Hello?
 This is D"
 ```

 What does this tell us?
-It looks like `extend` applies to the *singleton class*'s behaviour the same changes which `include` does to the *class*'s behaviour.
+It looks like `extend` applies to the *singleton class*'s the same changes which `include` does to the *class*'s.
 If that were the case, it means we could achieve the same results by calling `include` within the singleton class instead.

 ```ruby
 class D